-And so it happens that Victor has few months free for this team right away at the start of January 2019.
+And so it happens that Victor has a few months free for this team right away at the start of January 2019.
 Boris and Victor agree that it is necessary to implement the basic functionality of the shopping cart as soon as possible.
-The first milestone of the project has only the basic shopping cart functionality enabling self-service shopping without the clumsy e-mailing.
-Victor suggests that the current Cash On Delivery payment type available as an only payment option is probably a show stopper for many customers.
+The first milestone of the project has only the basic shopping cart functionality enabling self-service shopping without clumsy e-mailing.
+Victor suggests that the current Cash On Delivery payment type available as the only payment option is probably a show-stopper for many customers.
 Boris and Victor agree that the second milestone for the project would be to implement PayPal payment enabling credit card shopping.
-To make it possible to offer discounts for holiday sales Victor suggests that Boris should consider implementing coupon codes to his web store.
+To make it possible to offer discounts for holiday sales Victor suggests that Boris should consider implementing coupon codes in his web store.
 Coupons would grant a discount on orders.
 Boris likes the idea and it is agreed to be implemented as a third milestone in the project.

-Milestone 1 – Develop a basic shopping cart to the web store
+Milestone 1 – Develop a basic shopping cart for the web store

 |Week 1||Requirement planning and design|